mediafreakch/color-dictionary-app/README.md

   | Midnight Black | Dark Grey |

 - Due to time restrictions, I only added 3 tests: `form.test.tsx`, `index.test.tsx` and `page.test.tsx`.
 But they give a glimpse on how I would approach testing
 - `hooks/useForm.js` is in plain Javascript.
-It's third party code that I didn't transform to Typescript due to time contraints
+It's third party code that I didn't transform to Typescript due to time contraints.
+That's also why you'll find a lot of `@ts-ignore` in `form.tsx`
 - `utils/test-utils.jsx` is plain JSX too.
 Not transformed to Typescript due to time contraints
 - For the purpose of the excercise, I preload products and one color mapping into the store already

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+First and foremost to install all dependencies to run the app.

 ### `npm start`